RealMCoded/LunarRec/README.md

 - Fast & Efficient (depending on the hardware).

-- Uses a SQLite database to store user data.
+- Uses SQLite to store user data.

+- Proper rate limiting

 - Uses [JSON Web Tokens](https://jwt.io/) for user authentication (can be disabled for older versions).